 Stability control is being integrated into ABS systems on more and more cars, light trucks and SUVs.
 It makes the most sense on SUVs because of their higher center of gravity and increased risk of roll-over if they get sideways or spin-out on a slick road or suffer a tire blowout.

 In 2006, stability control was standard equipment on about 29 percent of all cars and trucks, including 57% of all SUVs.
-By 2010 it was used on 85 percent of all new 2010 model year cars and 100% of 2010 model year SUVs have stability control.
-Stability control will be required on all new cars and trucks by model year 2012.
+By 2010 it was used on 85 percent of all new cars.
+By 2012 it was standard on all new cars, SUVs and light trucks.

 Stability control systems are offered under the following names: